-An integral part of Hawaiian mythology are the stories of the gods, myths, and legends that have existed since the first settlers from Polynesia landed on the shores of the Hawaiian Islands.
+An integral part of Hawaiian mythology is the stories of the gods, myths, and legends that have existed since the first settlers from Polynesia landed on the shores of the Hawaiian Islands.

 The mystical practice of Huna evolved in isolation on Hawaii, and its ideas are profound yet elegantly simple.
 The ancient Hawaiians valued words, prayer, their gods, the sacred, the breath, a loving spirit, family ties, the elements of nature, and mana - the vital life force.
 This book presents Huna as both a venerated, ancient philosophy and a magnificently modern guide to spiritual living.